 - Weight: 362 lbs

-While most dive shops around the world choose to use 12-liter aluminum tanks, needs and desires for a personal boat will vary.
+While most dive shops around the world choose to use 12-liter aluminum tanks, the needs and desires for a personal boat will vary.

 Factors to consider when choosing scuba tanks: